s-bose7/process-scheduling-algorithms/README.md

-#### process scheduling unlocked!!
+#### Process scheduling unlocked!!

-#### Process scheduling algorithms are primarily two types - preemptive and non-preeemptive, while non-preemtive algorithms are easier to implement, preemptive algorithms are more suited for real world use cases
+#### Process scheduling algorithms are primarily two types - preemptive and non-preeemptive, while non-preemtive algorithms are easier to implement, preemptive algorithms are more suited for real world use cases.